qbcsm/qbcsm.github.io/content/authors/umbertoluca/_index.md

   - Postdocs
 ---

 I specialize in the physics of matter under extreme conditions.
-My work focuses on uncovering microscopic structural and dynamical properties of molecular systems through scattering experiments combined with complex sample environments.
+My work focuses on uncovering microscopic structural and dynamical properties through scattering experiments combined with complex sample environments.
 I am an expert user of large-scale facilities (synchrotrons and neutron sources).